-Remove the financial net income (line 5a) or loss (line 5b) of each foreign entity that is included on line 4 and is not an includible corporation in the U.S.

-consolidated tax group (nonincludible foreign entity).
+Remove the financial net income (line 5a) or loss (line 5b) of each foreign entity that is included on Part I, line 4a, and is not an includible corporation in the U.S. consolidated tax group (nonincludible foreign entity).
 In addition, on Part I, line 8, adjust for consolidation eliminations and correct for minority interest and intercompany dividends between any nonincludible foreign entity and any includible corporation.
-Do not remove in Part I the financial net income (loss) of any nonincludible foreign entity accounted for on line 4 using the equity method.
+Do not remove in Part I the financial net income (loss) of any nonincludible foreign entity accounted for on Part I, line 4a, using the equity method.

-Attach a supporting schedule that provides the name, EIN (if applicable), and net income (loss) included on line 4 that is removed on this line 5 for each separate nonincludible foreign entity.
+Attach a supporting schedule that provides the name, EIN (if applicable), and net income (loss) included on Part I, line 4a, that is removed on this line 5 for each separate nonincludible foreign entity.
+Also state the total assets and total liabilities for each such separate nonincludible foreign entity and include those assets and liabilities amounts in the total assets and total liabilities reported on Part I, line 12b.
 The amounts of income (loss) detailed on the supporting schedule should be reported for each separate nonincludible foreign entity without regard to the effect of consolidation or elimination entries.
 If there are consolidation or elimination entries relating to nonincludible foreign entities whose income (loss) is reported on the attached schedule that are not reportable on Part I, line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached schedule, so that the separate financial accounting income (loss) of each nonincludible foreign entity remains separately stated.
 For example, if the net income (after consolidation and elimination entries) of a nonincludible foreign sub-consolidated group is being reported on line 5a, the attached supporting schedule should report the income (loss) of each separate nonincludible foreign legal entity from each such entity's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends, minority interests, etc.) not reportable on Part I, line 8, should be reported on the attached supporting schedule as a net amount on a line separate and apart from lines that report each nonincludible foreign entity's separate net income (loss).